feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" under the rain and, if
+#> If you were Algerian, you might enjoy singing "Ya Rayah" when running under the
-#> you were a flower, perhaps you'd softly sway to the melody of "La Casa Del
+#> rain, while as a flower, you might "sing" with the joy of receiving life-giving
-#> Mouradia."
+#> water, perhaps humming the gentle melody of "A Vava Inouva."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "1b3eeb76-dd8f-416d-b0f8-31d27c23a5af"
+#> [1] "41f63ac3-84de-4c6c-a8f5-9493d5e5e88f"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"